 - Changing social dynamics.
 Older adults may find themselves eating alone more often after the loss of a spouse or other friends who they would typically eat with.
 Or limited mobility may make it more difficult to meet up for meals with family or friends.
 “Eating alone can decrease interest in food and eating,” Tu explains.
 “Or they may not feel motivated to put together a full meal.”

 - Depression and/or psychological factors.
 Older adults may face additional stress and anxiety because of the deaths of family or friends or changing social dynamics.
 These can all affect mood, which may affect appetite.

 The first step in helping older adults who are malnourished is preventing it from happening in the first place.
-When someone becomes malnourished and loses a significant amount of weight, they become more fatigued.
-They may also lose some mobility, and with it the ability to do everyday tasks.
+If someone becomes malnourished and loses a significant amount of weight, they become more fatigued.
+They may also lose some mobility and, with it, the ability to do everyday tasks.

-Research shows that even as little as a 10 percent loss of lean tissue in otherwise healthy adults can have negative effects on the immune system, increasing infection risk and mortality.
+Research shows that even as little as a 10% loss of lean tissue in otherwise healthy adults can have negative effects on the immune system, increasing infection risk and mortality.

 “There are steps we can take to reverse some of that, but prevention is important,” Tu says.
 “There are early warning signs you [as a family member, friend, or caregiver] can pick up on.”